PDC-support/singularity-introduction/PITCHME.md

 - The most know and utilized container software
 - Facilites workflow for creating, maintaining and distributing software
-- Used by many scientist
 - Containers are reproducible
 - Easy to install, well documented, standardized
+- Used by many scientist

 ---

 ## Docker on HPC: The problem

+- Incompabilities with scheduling managers (SLURM...)
+- No support for MPI
+- No native GPU support
 - Docker users can escalate to root access on the cluster
-- No native GPU support
-- No support for MPI
-- Incompabilities with scheduling managers
 - @color[red](Not allowed on HPC clusters)

 ---

 ## Singularity: Containers for the HPC environment

-- No need for modules
 - Package software and dependencies in one file
 - Use same container in different SNIC clusters
 - Limits	user’s	privileges,	security	contexts
 - Same user inside container as on host
+- No need for modules
 - **Negligable performance decrease**

 ---